Laptop & Tech Protection

 Key takeaways

-• The USB port doesn't add power — it adds a hole.
+• The USB port doesn't add power.
+It adds a hole.
 The power comes from the powerbank you carry separately.

 • Smart features are most likely to be the reason you bought the bag and the first feature you stop using.